(Events)

 Rochester, New York

-I will be sharing a draft of an article about bird-window collision at this work-in-progress seminar.
-The title is “Architecture’s Ornithologics.”
+I shared a draft of an article about bird-window collision at this work-in-progress seminar.
+The title is “Ghosts in the Glass: Gravely Entanglements in Bird-Window Collisions.”

 Image credit: Daniel Klem, “Biology of Collisions between Birds and Windows” (1978)